 - 3 cups high quality gluten free flour (see notes)

-- 1 T potato flakes (NOT potato flour)
+- 1 tablespoons potato flakes (NOT potato flour)

-- 1 T gluten free instant yeast, room temperature
+- 1 tablespoon gluten free instant yeast, room temperature

-- 1/3 cup powdered milk (optional, but highly suggested - omit if dairy free)
+- 1/3 cup powdered milk (see notes for dairy free)

 - 1/4 cup butter, softened (see notes for dairy free)

 - 1 egg